Calculable/Strategy-Game/README.md

 ### Django
 - Listening to port 80 for Docker container
-- containerss are only reachable through traefik
+- Containers are only reachable through Traefik

 ### Traefik
 Traefik is running as a loadbalancer for the django containers.
-Traefic is listens to all traffic on port 80 (http).
+Traefic is listening to all traffic on port 80 (http).

 ## Stop docker-compose
 ```